pg-format/pgraphs/README.md

   json    from/to PG-JSON
-  ndjson  from/to PG-NDJSON (default output) dot     from/to GraphViz dot neo4j   from Neo4J server (via config file) xml     to GraphML yarspg  to YARS-PG 5.0.0 without data types yarspg3 to YARS-PG 3.0.0 with optional labels
+  ndjson  from/to PG-NDJSON (default output) dot     from/to GraphViz dot tgf     from/to Trivial Graph Format neo4j   from Neo4J server (via Cypher query) xml     to GraphML yarspg  to YARS-PG 5.0.0 without data types yarspg3 to YARS-PG 3.0.0 with optional labels